psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 If warnings appear or plugin settings/tabs disabled, they may indicate permission issues, an unsupported environment, or missing dependencies required for cache operations.

 > [!TIP]
 > You do not need any external Nginx module.
-Simply execute the following command in your terminal and follow instructions after installing plugin:
+Simply execute the following command in your terminal after installing plugin and follow instructions:

 💯 ```bash <(curl -Ss https://psaux-it.github.io/install.sh)```